-The income tax return of the Company for the year ended December 31, 2016 and 2015 was assessed for additional income tax of 77,629 thousand dollars.
+The income tax return of the Company for the years ended December 31, from 2015 to 2017 was assessed for additional income tax of 182,480 thousand dollars.
 The Company has appealed for administrative remedy.
 Additional income tax has been recognized into the financial statements.